cc [ flag ... ] file ... -lmapmalloc [ library ... ] #include <stdlib.h>void *malloc(size_t size);

-The collection of malloc functions in this library use mmap(2) instead of sbrk(2) for acquiring new heap space.
-The functions in this library are intended to be used only if necessary, when applications must call sbrk(), but need to call other library routines that might call malloc.
-The algorithms used by these functions are not sophisticated.
+The collection of malloc routines in this library use mmap(2) instead of sbrk(2) for acquiring new heap space.
+The routines in this library are intended to be used only if necessary, when applications must call sbrk(), but need to call other library routines that might call malloc.
+The algorithms used by these routines are not sophisticated.
 There is no reclaiming of memory.

 The argument to free() is a pointer to a block previously allocated by malloc(), calloc() or realloc().
 If ptr is a NULL pointer, no action occurs.